“A ship in harbor is safe, but then again, that’s not what ships are for.”

 It’s the time between voyages where the true growth happens.
 It’s difficult to take stock of the lessons learned when you are at sea and about to be torn apart by a wave.
 However, when we are in harbor, and thinking about what we just experienced, we can make better plans for a more skilled and purposeful voyage the next time out.

-It’s the voyages themselves, successful or complete failures, that give you the perspective and wisdom to continually build up to your ultimate voyages, the ones that you feel like you were put on this earth to take.
+It’s the voyages themselves, successful or complete failures, that give you the perspective and wisdom to continually build up to your ultimate voyages, the ones feel like you were put on this earth to take.

 As I write this, I’m in northern Idaho, staying in a little AirBnB cabin tucked back in the woods on a lake with my family.
 I’m in my personal harbor.
 Repairing, refueling, and recalibrating.

 It’s during these times that clarity around the next voyage takes place.
 All it takes is paying attention to where your mind goes when you give it the space to wonder.